elizhyu/elizhyu.github.io/_posts/2020-07-24-hongkong-iced-grapefruit-lemon-tea.md

 - Add in tea base and syrup, as well as the grapefruit juice.

-- Shake aggressively until bubbles apear.
+- Shake aggressively until bubbles appear.

 - Strain into a serving glass.